HadrienG2/subwoofer/book/src/user-guide/hardware-operations.md

 number, therefore the overhead of ADD/SUB can be studied in isolation.
-Because these two operations have identical performance characteristics on all known hardware, we have a single `addsub` benchmark that measures the average of the performances of ADD on SUB, which should be equal to the performance of either ADD or SUB in isolation.
+Because these two operations have identical performance characteristics on all known hardware, we have a single `addsub` benchmark that measures the average of the performances of ADD and SUB, which should be equal to the performance of either ADD or SUB in isolation.

+The resulting benchmark design allows us to easily ensure that the underlying accumulator does not experience unbounded growth, which would eventually take it to infinity.

 ## MIN/MAX

 The maximum of a subnormal and a normal number is a normal number, therefore the overhead of MAX can be studied in isolation.
 This is done by the `max` benchmark.
-Sadly, MIN does not have this useful property, but its overhead is the same as that of MAX on all known hardware.
-So for now we will just assume that they have the same overhead and that measuring the performance of MAX is enough to know the performance of MIN.
+Sadly, MIN does not have this useful property.
+But its performance characteristics are the same as those of MAX on all known hardware, so for now we will just assume that they have the same overhead and that measuring the performance of MAX is enough to know the performance of MIN.

 ## MUL